AbuseIO/abuseio-docs/docs/installation.md

 ```

 There's a slight variation in the names of required services on different Linux distributions.
-On CentOS, make sure the 'Required=' lines in the service files point to the correct service names or the applications will fail to start.
+On CentOS, make sure the 'Requires=' lines in the service files point to the correct service names or the applications will fail to start.

 ### On CentOS / RedHat-likes
 ```